Docs

 Order-agnostic

-Refactor freely — your middleware will not silently break.
+Refactor freely.
+Your middleware won't silently break.

 Predictable performance